pkt-cash/pkt-docs/docs/electrum/index.md

 # PKT electrum

+!!! danger "Important"
-**NOTE**: Electrum is a good lightweight wallet for making and receiving payments, but it lacks scalability and is **not appropriate for mining**, if you are interested in mining PKT, see [pktwallet](../pktd/pktwallet).
+    Electrum is a good lightweight wallet for making and receiving payments, but it lacks scalability and is **not appropriate for mining**, if you are interested in mining PKT, see [pktwallet](../pktd/pktwallet).

 ## First setup
 ### MacOS